 Updated December 6, 2017

-On both Google Cloud Platform (GCP) and Amazon Web Services (AWS), you can manage your cloud environments using an infrastructure-as-code approach.
-GCP offers Deployment Manager, and AWS offers CloudFormation.
+On both Google Cloud and Amazon Web Services (AWS), you can manage your cloud environments using an infrastructure-as-code approach.
+Google Cloud offers Deployment Manager, and AWS offers CloudFormation.

 Treating your infrastructure as code involves defining your environment through scripts, templates, and configuration files, and keeping the files in a source code repository.
 Using this approach, you can: